xug15/training_book/README.md

 **Docker:**

-We also provide a Linux docker \([https://...](https://...%29%29\), which is a modern solution of setting up a virtual Linux OS.
+We will also provide a Linux docker, which is a modern solution of setting up a virtual Linux OS.

 ### Contributors